 Add (or Import) your menu basics

-The fundamentals for all cafe drinks are fairly standard, so we included these as some easy to import files below.
-However, you can also add these yourself if you'd prefer.
+First things first, you'll need to add your products.
+The fundamentals for all cafe drinks are fairly standard, so we included an example menu (which you can upload to your Lightspeed).
+You can also add these yourself if you'd prefer.

 The drinks included in this import are shown below;